upcmd/updocs-content/logs/c0096_vvvv.md

           "peter",
           "tom",
           "jane"
-        }
         },
-      "root": {
-        "parent": {
-          "school_details_object": {
-            "school": {
-              "name": "sydney grammar",
-              "address": "1 fox road, sydney, nsw 2000" },
-            "principals": {
-              "peter",
-              "tom",
-              "jane"
-            },
         "ranking": "No 5"
       }
-        }
-      },
-      "my_school": "\n\nMy school name is: sydney grammar, it is located\nat 1 fox road, sydney, nsw 2000\n\n\nWe have got  peter,  tom,  jane,  as our principals\n\nOur school ranking last year is No 5\n"
     })

-    ~SubStep1: [readfile: read content of a file and register it to a var ] ~SubStep2: [print:  ]
+    ~SubStep1: [readFile: read content of a file and register it to a var ] ~SubStep2: [print:  ]